 Once the appliance is out of the manufacturer’s guarantee you will always be told that you have to pay for a repair – even if The Consumer Rights Act 2015 shows you are entitled to a free repair or compensation.
 You can be entitled to a free repair or partial refund long after the first year.

 Some people think that because the Consumer Rights Act (formally Sale of Goods Act) gives us up to 6 years (5 in Scotland) to claim compensation it means we have a claim any time it breaks down within the 6 years.
 This is definitely not the case.
 Read this article here – Consumer Rights Act (formally Sale of Goods Act) gives us 6 years to claim for faulty appliances

 Which?
 Consumer Advice special offer

 I’m not a consumer expert.
 My consumer advice is my personal understanding based on a long study and research on the subject coupled with my 40 years experience in the trade, and years of writing and advising on my web sites.

-Which? are a great source of independent consumer advice and product reviews and you can benefit from their highly respected opinions and experience online – Get a full 1 month trial offer for just £1 – (Why take out a Which?
-1 month trial?)
+Which? are a great source of independent consumer advice and product reviews and you can benefit from their highly respected opinions and experience online – you can usually get a special offer trial offer – (Why subscribe to Which? )